-Stall Health and Sa rety, including mental health and wellbeing support Professional Discussion allowed?
-Yes Assessor judgement guidance Working towar Competence The student is not able to discuss safeguarding and security systems as an important part of keeping babies and children safe.
+Professional Discussion allowed?
+Yes Assessor judge Working toward Competence The student is not able to discuss safeguarding and security systems as an important part of keeping babies and children safe.
 The student is able to discuss safeguarding and security systems as an important part of keeping babies and children safe.
-The student cannot clearly explain the role and responsibilities of an effective early years educator, including appropriate supervision of others, in relation to safeguarding and security, including child protection, duty of care, reporting and confidentiality of information.
-The student is able to explain the role and responsibilities of an effective early years educator, including appropriate supervision of others, in relation to safeguarding and security, including child protection, duty of care, reporting and confidentiality of information.
+The student cannot clearly explain the role and responsibilities of an effective early years educator, including appropriate supervision of others, in relation to safeguarding and security, including child protection, duty of care, reporting and confidentiality of information. tive early years educator, ervision of others, in nd security, including child The student is able to explain the role and responsibilities of an effective early years educator, including appropriate supervision of others, in relation to safeguarding and security, including child protection, duty of care, reporting and confidentiality of information.
 The student has some understanding of the role of the early years educator in relation to employer, local and national safeguarding policies and procedures as set out in statutory and non-statutory guidance and the need to stay updated on changes to legislation, but the knowledge is vague.
 The student can discuss the role of the early years educator in relation to employer, local and national safeguarding policies and procedures as set out in statutory and non-statutory guidance and the need to stay updated on changes to legislation.
 The student is unable to refer to policy and procedure regarding confidentiality of information that must be adhered to.
-The student is able to refer to policy and procedure regarding confidentiality of information that must be adhered to.
-The student is aware of some but not all of the procedures and their significance to the work setting for: • reporting • whistleblowing • protecting and promoting the welfare of children • safeguarding • confidentiality • information sharing • use of technology • referring development concerns • protecting practitioners, for example media and online presence The student is aware of all of the procedures and their significance to the work setting for: • reporting • whistleblowing • protecting and promoting the welfare of children • safeguarding • confidentiality • information sharing • use of technology • referring development concerns • protecting practitioners, for example media and online presence • staff health and safety, including mental health and wellbeing support staff health and safety, including mental health and wellbeing support
+The student is able to refer to policy and procedure regarding confidentiality of information that must be adhered to. children safeguarding confidentiality information sharing use of technology referring developm moting the welfare of ent concerns ners, for example media The student is aware of all of the procedures and their significance to the work setting for: • reporting • whistleblowing • protecting and promoting the welfare of children • safeguarding • confidentiality • information sharing • use of technology • referring development concerns • protecting practitioners, for example media and online presence • staff health and safety, including mental staff health and safety, including mental health and wellbeing support health and wellbeing support